 We further test the convergence speed and accuracy of the proposed Rowdy network for a high frequency solution of Helmholtz equation.
 In this case the exact solution is assumed to be of the form $u(x,y) = \sin(5\pi x)\sin(10\pi y).$

 Figure \ref{fig:Test3_HF} shows the loss function and relative $L_2$ error for the fixed activation, L-LAAF and Rowdy activation functions.
-In all cases we used learning rate 9e-5, the activation function is the hyperbolic tangent, number of residual points is 10k and number of boundary data points is 400.
-The FFNN consist of 3 hidden-layer with 60 neurons in each layer.
+In all cases we used 9e-5 learning rate, the activation function is the hyperbolic tangent, the number of residual points is 10k, and number of boundary data points is 400.
+The FNN consist of 3 hidden-layers with 60 neurons in each layer.
 Neither fixed nor L-LAAF converges even after 20k iterations for this problem, whereas the Rowdy-Net5 converges faster.
 The point-wise absolute error after 20k iterations is shown in figure \ref{fig:Test3_HF2} for the fixed activation, L-LAAF and Rowdy activation functions.
 The absolute error is large for both fixed and locally adaptive activation functions, whereas Rowdy-Net gives small error.